mohammadrony/emarket/README.md

 ```
 sudo mysql_secure_installation
 ```
-I use mysql server password `12345678`.
-If you use any other password, You need to change the password in `server/src/config/config.js` file. you can follow this https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04 to configure database.
+You could use mysql server password as `12345678`.
+If you use any other password, You need to change the password in `server/src/config/config.js` file. you can follow this https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04 to configure mysql database server for linux.
 ### Create a mysql database named mydb
 ```
 CREATE DATABASE mydb
 ```
 Now rename `.env_for_github` file in `server` directory to `.env` for sending email and payment with stripe.
-To fill the field in `server/.env` file please find stripe public key and secret key from your stripe account. and enter your email address and email account password.
-If you don't want to use gmail account you need to change controller files in `server/src/controllers/` Note that .gitignore file in top of the directory.
-We do not publish .env file to public github repository. this secret information will only save to you device.
+To get stripe public key and secret key for `server/.env` file create a stripe account and find stripe public key and secret key from https://dashboard.stripe.com/test/apikeys.
+And now enter your gmail address and gmail account password.
+If you don't want to use gmail account you need to configure the transporter for sending email in controller files in `server/src/controllers/*`.
+We do not publish .env file to public github repository.
+You can check .gitignore file in top of the directory.
+These secret information will only save to your device. this is the outlook of `.env` file in `server` directory.
 ```
 STRIPE_SECRET_KEY=sk_test_qwertyuiopzxcvbnmasdfghjkl
 STRIPE_PUBLIC_KEY=pk_test_qwertyuiopasdfghjklzxcvbnm
 ESTORE_EMAIL=youremail@gmail.com
 ESTORE_PASSWORD=email_password
 ```
-also update stripe public key in `shop/src/components/Checkout/BuyItem.vue`
+Also you need to update stripe public key in `shop/src/components/Checkout/BuyItem.vue`.
-### Check database configuration file for user, password and database
+### Re-check database configuration file for user, password and database
 ```
-cat server/src/config/config.js
+server/src/config/config.js
 ```
-### Feed some website data
+### Feed some data for the website
 ```
 cd server && npm run seed
 ```